 Note: Each of the side effects above was reported in greater than 25% of patients treated with zoledronic acid (Zometa).
 All possible side effects are not included.
-Your side effects may be different depending on your cancer diagnosis, condition, or if you are receiving other medicines in combination.
 Please discuss any concerns or questions with your medical team.

 Warnings and Precautions